HaydenWebb/HaydenWebb.github.io/_projects/ABS_project.md

 Designed a primitive weighted motion planner for ink and screening toolpaths, generating task-space coordinates with motor control flags in G-code format for electronics bus.
 Wrote parroting and file parsing algorithms for sending and receiving commands & flags from the UI and system's microprocessor.
 Additionally developed closed-loop velocity and positon control for use in executing gcode, homing, and jogging device via user commands. <br>

-Developed a custom UI for preprocessing electrode vector files, modeled after common 3D printing slicers to streamline tool path generation, repeated electrode Cricut file,  and parameter tuning.
+Developed a custom UI (seen above) for preprocessing electrode vector files, modeled after common 3D printing slicers to streamline tool path generation, repeated electrode Cricut file,  and parameter tuning.
 See poster below for examples of UI <br>

 Oversaw team deadlines and communication with sponsors and collaborators, ensuring proper communication on work between  the client and development team throughout the project
 Performed several technical design reviews on mechanical subsections to ensure feasibility and design optimization in terms of modularity, cost, and ease of construction <br>